8ambee/Gitcoin-memes-schwag/README.md

 # Gitcoin-memes-schwag
-Schwag for gitcoin is a licence property of Gitcoin.
+Schwag Design is a licence property of Gitcoin.